 Exercise as stress-management strategy is easier said than done, so here are some tips that have helped many health-seekers to start and stick with exercise programs:

 - Begin slowly.
 If you are not accustomed to exercising, start out with 10 to 15 minutes twice a week and build up from there.

 - Snag a workout partner — there's nothing like the motivation of another sweaty, panting humanoid to keep you going.

 - If the gym will be "workout central" for you, take a quick lesson from a trainer on proper equipment use.
 Simple direction from experienced health club personnel can reduce gymphobia (and possibly injuries) while improving the quality of your workout.
-Your gym should offer this one-time service free of charge to newcomers, but this doesn't mean that you can't ask for guidance down the line, too.
+Your gym might offer this one-time service free of charge to newcomers, but this doesn't mean that you can't ask for guidance down the line, too.

 - Let friends and family know that you are exercising for your health — let them cheer you on.

 - Finally, make your workout sessions regular and real.
 Schedule them in your calendar, just as you would record business appointments, classes, and social engagements.

 If you are 35 or older or have any heart trouble, blood pressure problems, or other medical conditions, you will want to get a medical clearance from your health care provider before you choose your exercise plan.

 By the way, you have a variety of exercise options, and you don't have to join a gym to partake.
 Walking briskly, running, biking (mountain if it sustains your heart rate), swimming, calisthenics, playing tennis or basketball, and cross-country skiing are just a few possibilities.
 Check out some Q&As in the Go Ask Alice!
 Nutrition and Physical Activity archives to learn more about your options for making physical fitness a priority in your life.